-To address this, the researchers compared health status at one, six, and 12 months in low risk patients with severe aortic stenosis treated with either TAVI or SAVR in the PARTNER 3 trial.
-They found that over the one-year follow-up period, treatment with either TAVI or SAVR resulted in substantial improvements in both disease-specific and generic health status compared with baseline, despite most patients having only NYHA Class I or II symptoms at baseline.
-Consistent with previous studies of transfemoral TAVI, TAVI was associated with significantly better health status than SAVR at one month on all scales (mean difference in KCCQ-OS 16.0 points; p<0.04 for both).
+To address this, the researchers compared health status at one, six, and 12 months in these patients treated with either TAVI or surgical replacement in the PARTNER 3 trial.
+Over the one-year follow-up period they found substantial improvements in both disease-specific and generic health status compared with baseline in both treatment groups, despite most patients having only New York Heart Asssociation (NYHA) class I or II symptoms at baseline.
+Consistent with previous studies of transfemoral TAVI, TAVI was associated with significantly better health status than SAVR at one month on all scales (mean difference in KCCQ-OS 16 points; p<0.04 for both).

 TAVI also demonstrated a significant health status benefit compared with SAVR at all timepoints (p<0.05) in analyses incorporating both survival and change in health status together.
 Exploratory analyses demonstrated that the late health status benefits seen with TAVI were driven by a difference in the proportion of patients who experienced a large (≥20 point) improvement in the KCCQ score.
 These benefits may be explained, in part, by differential rates of postprocedural complications between TAVI and SAVR.

 Baron cautioned that the results may not be generalisable to other types of TAVI prostheses, alternative access routes, or to other patient groups excluded from the PARTNER 3 trial.
-In addition, it is not yet know whether the health status differences between the cohorts persist beyond one year.
+In addition, it is not yet known whether the health status differences between the cohorts persist beyond one year.

 But, she added: “Taken together with the clinical outcomes of the PARTNER 3 trial, these findings further support the use of TAVI in patients with severe aortic stenosis at low surgical risk.
-Longer term follow-up is necessary, and ongoing, to determine whether the health status benefits of TAVR at one year are durable.”
+Longer term follow-up is necessary, and ongoing, to determine whether the health status benefits of TAVI at one year are durable.”